National Public Works Week

-Across the country, and here in Bellingham, each spring during National Public Works Week, we recognize the services that Public Works provides our communities 24 hours a day, seven days a week.
-The City of Bellingham Public Works department provides essential city services such as clean drinking water, wastewater treatment, stormwater management, protection of natural resources, and safe streets and sidewalks for transportation.
-Public Works This year, to celebrate National Public Works Week, the City of Bellingham has activities families can do at home available here.
+Across the country, and here in Bellingham, each May during National Public Works Week, we recognize the services that Public Works provides our communities 24 hours a day, seven days a week.
+The City of Bellingham Public Works department provides essential services such as clean drinking water, wastewater treatment, stormwater management, protection of natural resources, and safe streets and sidewalks for transportation.
+Learn about the activities the City offers to celebrate this week.

 This annual event celebrates the importance of our water resources through a multitude of activities that share information, inspire stewardship, and foster community.
-Held each September, Whatcom Water Weeks are coordinated by the Whatcom Watersheds Information Network (WWIN) and partially sponsored by the City of Bellingham.
+Held each September, Whatcom Water Week is coordinated by the Whatcom Watersheds Information Network (WWIN) and partially sponsored by the City of Bellingham.

 Water and Wastewater Treatment Plant Tours